Smartphones try fashion makeovers to stand out from pack

 Robert Brunner, founder of design consultancy Ammunition and a former Apple industrial design chief, said personalization is a well-worn tactic employed when a product's uniqueness fades.

-"As something becomes embedded in lifestyle and as it starts to become commoditized, people look toward more superficial design things to differentiate or at least reach more people," said Brunner, whose clients have included Amazon.com Inc (AMZN.O), Dell Inc DELL.O and Nike Inc (NKE.N).
+"As something becomes embedded in lifestyle and as it starts to become commoditized, people look toward more superficial design things to differentiate or at least reach more people," said Brunner, whose clients have included Amazon.com Inc, Dell Inc and Nike Inc.

 "And colors are the classic.
 If you do it at the right time, it will create a significant increase in sales every time."